HenryMacTiery/Android-UI-testing/README.md

 The repo is organized in terms of different branches representing different 'topics'.
 These topics include:

-- Testing activities in isolation
+- Testing activities in isolation (on Branch master)
 - Activity Navigation Testing
 - Test Suites
 - Fragments in Isolation